uwsbel/blenderPlugin/README.md

         right by default).
 The little camera will toggle it invisible for rendering.

 **File Format**
 See FileFormat.txt

 **What you can do**
 -Apply colors to your objects and have those colors show when you render.
+-Position the camera and lighting
+-Move the camera using keyframing
+-A variety of lighting effects, including shadows, ambient occlusion, and
+    color bleeding
+-Selectively choose which objects to render

 **What this plugin does NOT do (currently)**
 -allow you to move, rotate, or size the objects.
 You can do this in blender but if